SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 Lot of information there.
 _I am constantly amazed with the work of all teamates.
 I have so much to learn_.
 Getting my BE game strong with the help of _Omkar_ is on top of my list.
 Also spent few moments with _Sushil_ where he gave me some Golden UI Tips, (then I quickly pulled up PR and requested him to shower more knowledge). **I am sure, I'll get a lot better at UI at the end of this internship**

+`29 June 2021 : `
+Nothing much today, everyone was working on POC and small tasks assigned to them & we had a scrum call in the evening.